MandoGuardado/TLGJavaProject/README.md

 ### Executing program

-* First: Open a command line and navigate to root folder of the game.
+* First: Open a command line and navigate to the root folder of the game.
 * Using the command below, program will build and game will initiate.
 ```
 run